Sennheiser Momentum True Wireless 2 review: They’re still great, except for one thing

-But if you would rather spend less and can't find a deal, the Jabra Elite 7 Pro are an excellent option.
-They have great ANC and sound and are the most comfortable buds we've tried in a long time.
+But if you would rather spend less and can't find a deal, the Jabra Elite 7 Pro and Apple AirPods 3 are an excellent options.
+The former have great ANC and sound and the latter are most comfortable buds we've tried in a long time.

 Sennheiser Momentum True Wireless 2 Pricing and availability

 How we tested

 The Sennheiser Momentum True Wireless 2 were tested extensively over a 2-week period.
 They were used for music, podcasts and phone calls while stationary and during exercise.

 - Super effective!
 10% off Nintendo gift cards this week

 - Shop for gifts these holidays with The Good Guys: 6 essential purchases